ROOT™ Periodontal & Implant Centers

 In order to determine if crown lengthening is right for you, you will need to schedule an initial consultation, during which we will examine the overall health of your teeth, review your medical history, and determine what treatment options are best suited to your unique needs.

 If crown lengthening is determined to be the optimal treatment option for you, your procedure will typically begin with a local anesthetic.
 The type of anesthesia that is used may vary, depending upon the severity of your case as well as your overall sensitivity.
 Once you are properly numbed, your periodontist will begin removing and reshaping small amounts of gum tissue and bone tissue, which will result in more natural tooth being exposed.
-This is typically done using a laser, which allows for precise and painless cuts, and will lessen swelling or bleeding as it seals the blood vessels.
+This is typically done using a laser, which allows for precise and painless cuts and will lessen swelling or bleeding as it seals the blood vessels.
 Once this is complete, sutures will be placed.
 Finally, bandages will be applied in order to prevent infections from developing.

 This procedure can typically be performed in a matter of minutes.
-Crown lengthening procedures are typically straightforward and yield effective results, although there are times when a follow up appointment will be required to make minor modifications to ensure you achieve the perfect shape.
+Crown lengthening procedures are typically straightforward and yield effective results, although there are times when a follow-up appointment will be required to make minor modifications to ensure you achieve the perfect shape.

 Once this step is complete, you can begin enjoying your bright new healthy smile!